8 Ways to Build a Strong Personal Brand as a Freelancer

 • Embrace feedback: Use client and peer insights to continuously improve.

 Hard skills give your brand the reach it needs to attract your ideal clients.
-They’re the practical tools that let you market your expertise effectively and professionally.
+They’re the practical tools that let you market your expertise professionally.

 1. Search Engine Optimization (SEO)